bjoernbremer/bjoernbremer.github.io/research/index.md

 share: false
 ---

 My research focuses on comparative political economy, i.e. I am interested in how decisions in democratic countries impact economic outcomes and vice versa.
-Trained in both economics and politics in the midst of the Great Recession, I am especially interested in the politics of economic crisis when existing laws and theories about how the economy functions do not hold anymore.
+Trained in both economics and politics in the midst of the Great Recession, I am especially interested in the politics of economic crises when existing laws and theories about how the economy functions do not hold anymore.
 In order to study these extraordinary times, I combine both quantitative and qualitative methods eclectically.
 At the moment, I work on the following research projects:

 **1) The Missing Left?
 Explaining the The Response of Social Democratic Parties to the Great Recession (PhD Thesis)**